-Gabriel Toro returns for his fourth year as head coach of the CCRI men’s soccer program after guiding the Knights to a 6-9-1 season in 2010.
+Gabriel Toro returns for his 11th year as head coach of the CCRI men’s soccer program after guiding the Knights to a 2-8-1 finish in 2018.
 He previously served as assistant coach of the program for two years under Victor Gaspar.
-Toro, a native of Colombia and a 1999 graduate of the University of Rhode Island (URI), is striving to renew the winning tradition of the CCRI men’s soccer program.
+Toro, a native of Colombia and a 1999 graduate of the University of Rhode Island, strives to continue the program’s winning tradition.

-Toro has extensive professional playing experience with the semi-pro Lusitana Portuguese Club in Cumberland and the Providence Soccer League.
+Toro has extensive playing experience with the semi-pro Lusitana Portuguese Club in Cumberland and the Providence Soccer League.
 After graduating from URI with a bachelor’s degree in psychology, he played three seasons for the Rhode Island Stingrays.
-At URI, he was a member of the No. 3 ranked men’s team that garnered a record of 19-1-3 and won Atlantic-10 championship titles in 1995 and 1996.
+At URI, he was a member of the No. 3-ranked men’s team that garnered a record of 19-1-3 and won Atlantic-10 championship titles in 1995 and 1996.
 He was honored with the Bob Butler Sportsmanship Award in 1998.

-Mike Jerue returns for his sixth year as assistant coach and his fourth with Coach Gabe Toro’s staff; he was previously the assistant to former men’s soccer coach Victor Gaspar.
-Jerue played at CCRI in 1999 and is a former Region XXI champion goalkeeper.
-A former teammate of Toro’s at Lusitana Sports, Jerue has extensive training and knowledge playing both semipro and professional soccer.
+Mike Jerue returns for his 10th year as assistant coach and his seventh with coach Toro’s staff; he was previously the assistant to former men’s soccer coach Victor Gaspar.
+Jerue played at CCRI in 1999 and is a former Region XXI championship goalkeeper.

-Jerue has coached many levels ranging from youth to high school to college.
-He recently began his second year as a coach for the North American Soccer League Rhode Island Reds FC.
+Jerue has coached at many levels, ranging from youth to high school to college.
+He recently began his third year as a coach for the North American Soccer League’s Rhode Island Reds FC.

 Rafal Murawski returns for his second year as an assistant coach for the CCRI men’s soccer program.